SantiagoGdaR/ngrx-workshop/README.md

 7 - hooking everything together (container component, presentation component, routing, using github users ngrx flow)

+## NGRX testing

+1 - testing a component using the store

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.